brookshelley/brookshelley.github.com/content/movies.md

 **Anna**

 Another lady assassin movie.
 It was a helluva ride and I enjoyed it.
 I don’t think it added anything huge to the genre, but I’m just glad to have more cool movies about tough women.
+That said, I wish Anna had been able to just be with her girlfriend instead of randomly fucking spymasters.

 **Gennocidal Organ**